Vendor Opportunities & Registration

 Professional Services Sought

-To achieve the organizational objectives, we work to procure goods and services at the best value available, in sufficient quantities, consistent with standards of service and quality.
+To achieve the organizational objectives, we work to procure goods and services at the best value available, in sufficient quantities, consistent with high standards of service and quality.
 Most of the business opportunities offered to interested companies that are in alignment with our organizational mission are included in the following (but not limited to) Professional Services:

 - Construction Management